Disney Wilderness Preserve: Recreation

 On November 11, 1999, the Disney Wilderness Preserve opened to the public.
 The park offers an educational center and 7 miles of trails.

 Scientific initiatives

-The Nature Conservancy is working with the U.S. Fish and Wildlife Service on the Red-cockaded Woodpecker Translocation Program, an initiative to reintroduce the red-cockaded woodpecker to the longleaf pine habitat found in the Disney Wilderness Preserve.
+The Nature Conservancy is working with the U.S. Fish and Wildlife Service on an initiative to reintroduce the red-cockaded woodpecker to the longleaf pine habitat found in the Disney Wilderness Preserve.
 The University of Central Florida and the National Ecological Observatory Network conduct ecological research within the Disney Wilderness Preserve.